LCH513/Computer-Simulation/HW1/W2/README.md

-M/M/1 queue with two input classes modeled by Poisson processes with different rates.
+M/M/1 queue with two input classes modeled by Poisson processes with different service rates.